savetheclocktower/Handlebars.tmbundle/README.md

 ### Indentation rules, code folding

-TextMate will know to indent lines inside block functions, conditionals and the like, and can also fold these constructs.
+TextMate will know to indent lines inside block helpers, conditionals, and the like, and can also fold these constructs.

 ### Snippets